Quantum Radio Astronomy: Data Encodings and Quantum Image Processing: Conclusion

-Additional algorithmic development in QC could improve this situation further.
-Of particular interest for imaging in radio astronomy are: \begin{itemize} \item An amplitude-based implementation of the QFFT. \item A quantum implementation of the non-uniform discrete Fourier transform, allowing us to skip the the gridding step required to map the visibilities to a uniform grid~\citep{idg2018}. \item An efficient algorithm for QPIE encoding of sparse images \end{itemize} Additionally, a wide range of developments in Quantum Machine Learning \citep{schuld2015introduction} could be useful for image analysis.
+Additional algorithmic developments in the field of quantum computing could improve this situation further.
+Of particular interest for imaging in radio astronomy are: \begin{itemize} \item A quantum algorithm for gridding and/or degridding of the input visibilities \item An implementation of the QFFT that can be applied to amplitude-based image encodings such as the QPIE. \item A quantum implementation of the non-uniform discrete Fourier transform, allowing us to skip the the gridding step required to map the visibilities to a uniform grid. \item An efficient algorithm for QPIE encoding of sparse images \item A quantum algorithm for deconvolution of $S^D$ with the dirty beam \end{itemize} Additionally, a wide range of developments in Quantum Machine Learning \citep{schuld2015introduction} could be useful for image analysis.

 While the practical quantum utility of these algorithms is limited by the small qubit size and noise of contemporary quantum computers, QC technology is a rapidly developing field.
 As systems are released with more qubits and less noise, QC could provide a solution to the future data processing challenges of radio astronomy.